Nigel Barker (photographer): Career

 Barker is a spokesperson for prominent brands, including Microsoft, Sony, Crest White Strips and Nine West.
 He appeared alongside Justin Timberlake and Peyton Manning in Sony's 2010 national ad campaign.
 He has done television and feature film cameos, event hosting and presenting.
 Barker appeared as a celebrity judge for the 2008 Miss America Pageant and had cameo roles on several TV series, including The Young and the Restless, Privileged, Stylista, Style Her Famous and Ugly Betty, as well as a cameo role in the feature film Arthur (2011), with Jennifer Garner, Russell Brand, Nick Nolte and Helen Mirren.
 He has hosted and presented at many events including the 2007, 2008 and 2010 Emmy awards on Fox Broadcasting Company, the 2008 and 2009 Go Green galas in New York City, the Genesis Awards and the 2010 Global Fashion Awards.
 In 2017 Barker became New Zealand winery Invivo's official "glambassador".

 Barker published a book on beauty, Nigel Barker's Beauty Equation: Revealing a Better and More Beautiful You, released September 2010 from Abrams Image.
-The book guides the reader through a series of self-portrait and journaling challenges to help them discover their inner beauty by building confidence and self-esteem and in turn enhance their outer beauty.

 In 2009 Barker opened a photography exhibit, Haiti: Hunger and Hope, at the Milk Gallery in New York City.
 His work in Haiti earned him a Do Something with Style Award nomination from the VH1 Do Something Awards.
-The awards show, produced by Vh1, is dedicated to honoring people who do good and powered by Do Something, an organization that aims to empower, celebrate, and inspire young people.
+The awards show, produced by Vh1, is organised by Do Something, an organization for young people.

 Barker teamed up with Taylor Swift to shoot a photobook of her titled 8 hours which made its debut in November 2012.
 In September 2013 Barker shot Nadia Lacka, Liliane Ferrarezi, Jordan & Zac Stenmark in 'Bedtime Stories' featured in the September issue of Numero Russia.

 In 2016 he was one of the guest judges in the final of Miss USA 2016 in T-Mobile Arena, Las Vegas, Nevada, United States.
 Also in 2016 Barker teamed up with Adorama on a new web series, "Top Photographer", which drew its inspiration from "Top Model".
 The season's winner was Academy of Art University alumni Scott Borrero.